-If you sue it in tribal court, the tribal government may raise a defense of sovereign immunity.
+If you sue in tribal court, the tribal government may raise a defense of sovereign immunity.
 This is a legal doctrine which prevents a government from being sued without its consent.
-It may be possible to avoid this defense by naming as defendants in the lawsuit the tribal official who allegedly violated the ICRA.
-The tribal court may order injunctive relief to stop the officials from repeating or continuing the unlawful conduct.
+You might be able to avoid this defense by naming as defendants in the lawsuit the tribal official who allegedly violated the ICRA.
+The tribal court may issue an order for the officials to stop the unlawful conduct.

 You cannot get money damages from the tribe unless it has consented to being sued.

-The ICRA provides only one federal court remedy for its violation: you may seek a "writ of habeas corpus” to test the legality of your detention when you are being held in jail or otherwise detained by an order of an Indian tribe.
-You must first exhaust all remedies available through the tribal court, including tribal court appeals, unless the effort would be futile or irreparable injury would result from the delay.
+Only in one type of situation: You may seek a "writ of habeas corpus" challenging the legality of your detention when you are being held in jail or otherwise detained by an order of an Indian tribe.
+You must first exhaust all remedies available through the tribal court, including tribal court appeals, unless it would be futile to do so or irreparable injury would result from the delay.